-- One or two sentences summarizing what the paper has been about; - A summary of the key findings of the paper; - A list of potential improvements.
+- A brief summary (one or two sentences) of what the paper is about; - A summary of the key findings of the paper; - A list of potential improvements.

 The key findings can be presented using bullet points.
 And as far as bullet points are concerned, we have to mention parallel structure.
 Parallel structure means that coordinate parts of a sentence, such as items in a series or list, have the same grammatical form.